Efficient solution of symmetric eigenvalue problems from families of coupled systems: Model problems

-In computing the sample vectors in Step~3, an interpolation point $\xi_i$ could be close to $\mu_k$, leading to loss of accuracy.
-As Chebyshev interpolation points are not nested and $\mu_k$'s have already been computed in Step~2, one can adjust the number of interpolation points $N$ upwards such that $\mathop{dist}( \{\xi_i\},\{\mu_k\})$ increases.
+The contribution of inaccurate exterior eigenvectors to relative error in eigenvalues depends inversely on $\mathop{dist}(\{\xi_i\},\{\mu_k\})$.
+As Chebyshev interpolation points are not nested and $\mu_k$'s have been determined in Step~2, one may be able to adjust the number of interpolation points $N$ so that $\mathop{dist}(\{\xi_i\},\{\mu_k\})$ increases.